trevordowdle/trevordowdle.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Worth Watchers
-subtitle: Just an average guy trying to leave his mark on the world
+subtitle: Grow your net worth, together
 ---

-I like creating things for people to use and enjoy.
+The goal is to create of community of users who share their net worth online.

+A peer support group, providing personal motivation and insight into others net worth building strategies.

 **Questions?**
 **Feature Requests?**